-- The Authority's assets exceeded its liabilities (net position) at the close of the fiscal year by approximately \$15.0 and \$14.0 million in 2023 and 2022, respectively, all of which is considered unrestricted and according to the Authority's enabling legislation is available for any use described in the Florida Housing Finance Authority Law in the Florida Statutes. - During 2023, the Authority's operating revenues exceeded its operating expenses by approximately \$400,000.
-During 2022, the Authority's operating revenues exceeded its operating expenses by approximately \$380,000. - Cash and cash equivalents of the Authority increased in 2023 by approximately \$1,175,000 from the 2022 balance principally because of \$400,000 in cash receipts from programs and the Single Family Mortgage Program net of operating expenses, \$43,000 in GNMA and FNMA pay downs received, approximately \$651,000 in interest income received, and \$130,000 more of repayments than advances of second mortgage assistance program loans. - Cash and cash equivalents of the Authority increased in 2022 by approximately \$985,000 from the 2021 balance principally because of \$345,000 in cash receipts for programs and the Single Family Mortgage Program net of operating expenses, \$132,000 in GNMA and FNMA pay downs received, \$52,000 in payments received on notes receivable, approximately \$148,000 in interest income received, and \$264,000 more repayments than advances of second mortgage assistance program loans.
+- The Authority's assets exceeded its liabilities (net position) at the close of the fiscal year by approximately \$16.3 and \$15.1 million in 2024 and 2023, respectively, all of which is considered unrestricted and according to the Authority's enabling legislation is available for any use described in the Florida Housing Finance Authority Law in the Florida Statutes. - During 2024, the Authority's operating revenues exceeded its operating expenses by approximately \$387,000.
+During 2023, the Authority's operating revenues exceeded its operating expenses by approximately \$400,000. - Cash and cash equivalents of the Authority increased in 2024 by approximately \$613,000 from the 2023 balance principally because of \$465,000 in cash receipts from programs and the Single Family Mortgage Program net of operating expenses, \$50,000 in GNMA and FNMA pay downs received, approximately \$798,000 in interest income received, less net advances on notes receivables of \$20,000 and \$50,000 more of repayments than advances of second mortgage assistance program loans - Cash and cash equivalents of the Authority increased in 2023 by approximately \$1,175,000 from the 2022 balance principally because of \$400,000 in cash receipts from programs and the Single Family Mortgage Program net of operating expenses, \$43,000 in GNMA and FNMA pay downs received, approximately \$651,000 in interest income received, and \$130,000 more of repayments than advances of second mortgage assistance program loans.